WELCOME TO CLASS 5

 We encourage the children to formulate questions about the topics we cover and develop a sense of curiosity about their learning.

-PE - Thursday afternoons
+PE - Tuesday and Friday afternoons

 Spelling lists shown here are for year 5's and we normally get through 1- 2 every half term.
 Year 6 will be revisiting and revising these patterns and lists through their Nelson Spelling revision books.
 Therefore it will be of benefit for them to also be practising these words again.

 All children should also be regularly practising the Year 3/4 and Year 5/6 spelling lists, which incorporate most of these words.
 It should be noted that these lists work around spelling patterns and there are many other words that can be found within these patterns.
 Finding other words which fit the patterns as well as exploring exceptions to the rules, is imperative to good spelling.

 The weekly spellings that your child brings home in their learning log and practises within class throughout the week, will cover all of the words (and more) on these lists.